cbaillar/Bayes_HEP/README.md

 - Double-check all `.slurm` and `.sh` files for correct paths and parameters.
 - SLURM output and error logs will be saved in the locations specified in your scripts.
 - Rebuild or restart containers after modifying input files or source code.

----

-## ❓ Need Help?

-If you encounter errors:

-- Check SLURM logs for job status and error messages
-- Ensure all paths and inputs are correct
-- Contact your system administrator or project maintainer for support